 - Being supported by someone

 In addition to providing documents that prove your status, you’ll also have to show proof of accommodation in Monaco, evidence of self-sufficient funds, and proof of good character.
-Non-EU citizens have to bear in mind that it takes around four to six months to acquire Monaco residency.
+Non-EU citizens have to bear in mind that it takes around four to six months to acquire an EU residence permit in Monaco.

 Note that in order to maintain the validity of the residence card, you will need to reside in Monaco for at least 183 days per year.
 This is the Monaco residency minimum stay.